-- Grab and Go lunches will either be delivered to classrooms or each classroom will be called to the cafeteria in a staggered manner based on Room Letter Designation - Should cafeterias be deemed safe to open with restrictions, the following safety actions will be implemented: - Distancing - Cafeterias will have reduced capacity based to allow for distancing and limiting the number of people who can sit together. - Seating capacity will be reduced to ensure distancing between tables - Chairs that compromise social distancing or maximum density for space will be removed - Physical distancing will be required while on service lines, and floor signage and floor prompts installed - Consideration will be given to implementing physical barriers in between seating - Eliminate touching keypads. - Congregating in kitchen areas will be prohibited - Limit Sharing - Self-serve food items will be removed - Hot and cold food bars with open food items and communal serving stations will be eliminated - Dinnerware/drinkware will be removed from communal spaces and only issue as needed - Communal condiments will be replaced with single serving, individually wrapped items 55
+- Grab and Go lunches will either be delivered to classrooms or each classroom will be called to the cafeteria in a staggered manner based on Room Letter Designation - Should cafeterias be deemed safe to open with restrictions, the following safety actions will be implemented: - Distancing - Cafeterias will have reduced capacity based to allow for distancing and limiting the number of people who can sit together. - Seating capacity will be reduced to ensure distancing between tables - Chairs that compromise physical distancing or maximum density for space will be removed - Physical distancing will be required while on service lines, and floor signage and floor prompts installed - Eliminate touching keypads. - Congregating in kitchen areas will be prohibited - Limit Sharing - Self-serve food items will be removed - Hot and cold food bars with open food items and communal serving stations will be eliminated - Dinnerware/drinkware will be removed from communal spaces and only issue as needed - Communal condiments will be replaced with single serving, individually wrapped items 51